Margaret Minifie

-Margaret Minifie (15 July 1734 – 11 May 1803) was a "a minor eighteenth-century sentimental novelist" whose career has tended to have been overshadowed by that of her sister, Susannah Gunning.
-A number of Minifie's works have historically been attributed to Gunning but recently, critics have sought to disentangle their two histories.
+Margaret Minifie (15 July 1734 – 11 May 1803) was a "a minor eighteenth-century sentimental novelist" whose career has tended to be overshadowed by that of her sister, Susannah Gunning.
+A number of Minifie's works have historically been attributed to Gunning, but recently critics have sought to disentangle their two histories.

 Life

 Her father was James Minifie (1707–1789), a clergyman of Staplegrove, near Taunton, Somerset, and her mother was Margaret Minifie (1710–1782).
 Minifie did not marry and, as she was close to her sister, she lived with her and her family for most of her life.
 She died at age 68 and was buried in Staplegrove, the place of her birth.

 Work

 Minifie's sister Susannah was also a writer and the pair collaborated on at least two novels: The histories of Lady Frances S— and Lady Caroline S— (1763), "a sentimental epistolary novel" which went into a second edition, and The Picture (1766).
 Susannah went on to write four more novels but seems to have taken a hiatus from writing once she married John Gunning (died 1797).
 Two novels published during this period frequently attributed to Susannah, The Count de Poland (1780) and Coombe Wood (1783), were "almost certainly" written by Minifie.
 Minifie had her own hiatus of 20 years, before the publication of her final novel, The Union (1801).

 Minifie is one of Dale Spender's "100 good women writers before Jane Austen."